Moinudeen-h/AEGIS-Edge-AI-Renewable-Monitoring/README.md

 Traditional monitoring solutions often rely on cloud-based processing, creating challenges in remote locations due to connectivity limitations, latency, and privacy concerns.

-AEGIS addresses these challenges by implementing an **edge intelligence architecture**, where machine learning models operate locally on ESP32 microcontrollers for real-time anomaly detection without requiring cloud dependency.
+AEGIS addresses these challenges by implementing an **edge intelligence architecture**, where machine learning models are designed for local operation on ESP32 microcontrollers and validated through embedded prototype testing for real-time anomaly detection without requiring cloud dependency.

 The system consists of two autonomous monitoring nodes: